Work Shadowing for Postdocs: Explore Careers Beyond Academia

 You must:

-- Be a current postdoc at the University of Cambridge or a partner institute.
-View our Eligibility Statement
+- Be a current postdoc with a PhD, at the University of Cambridge or a university partner institute.

 - Commit to short pre- and post-scheme surveys